 My most recent art is heavily influenced by a dramatic event that took place in 2013.
 Very unexpectedly my mom was diagnosed with colon cancer and only a few days after her diagnosis she died.

 In the period shortly after this I felt cut off from the world, as if the wind could just pick me up or blow right through me.

 My art became about sharing these experiences.
-Sharing my love for nature, its beauty and the overwhelming force that nature (or life) is.
+Sharing my love for nature, its beauty and the overwhelming force that nature, or life itself, truly is.

 Most of the art on my website dates from after 2013 and can be found in the portfolio section.